cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-(blobless).md

 1. Plug your device into power and connect to the Internet with Wi-Fi
 1. Open the Settings application
 1. Tap `General` -> `Software Update`
-1. Ensure that the version you are updating to is either 14.8 or 15.0.2
+1. Ensure that the version displayed is the version you are intending to update to
-    - If you are installing a different firmware version, make sure that the version matches the intended version instead
 1. Download and install the update
 1. Once updated, remove the update profile and (if applicable) the beta profile through Settings